-Now that you know what VRBO is, how to use it safely, and what it is (or isn't) good at, it's time to start using it!
+Now that you know what VRBO is and how to use it safely, it's time to start using it!
 The first step is to create an account on the website.
 Actually, there are two types of accounts on the website: one if you want to list your property for rent, and one if you want to rent other people's properties.
 This tutorial will show you how to create the latter one, called a "traveler" account.

 Go to www.vrbo.com in your web browser.
 In the top-right corner, click Log In, and then click Traveler Log In.